 Characteristics of Research Design

-Some salient Characteristics observed in the research design in research methodology are –
+Some salient Characteristics observed in the research plan or design in research methodology are –

 - A Blueprint to complete the research work.